zmelina99/Dogs/README.md

 You must develop an App using React/Redux that contains the following screens/routes:

 __Initial Page__: You must build a landing page with:
-- [ ] En image that represents the project
+- [ ] An image that represents the project
 - [ ] Button to go to Home (`Main route`)

 __Main  route__: Must contain: